PRESENCE: A window into Chinese Contemporary Art

 FREE Exhibition Open Wednesdays - Sundays (10am - 5pm)

-To coincide with the China’s First Emperor and the Terracotta Warriors Exhibition at Liverpool World Museum, Culture Liverpool is proud to present a complementary exhibition of cutting edge contemporary art that celebrates the city’s current relationship with China, and looks to the future.
+To coincide with the China’s First Emperor and the Terracotta Warriors Exhibition at Liverpool World Museum, Culture Liverpool is proud to present a juxtaposing exhibition of cutting edge contemporary art that celebrates the city’s current relationship with China, and looks to the future.
 The artists included cover a range of themes including consumerism, technology, connectivity and the individual’s place in the world today.
 The sculptures, paintings, installations, videos and photographs are installed throughout St George’s Hall, including spaces not normally open to the public.
-19 works, never exhibited in their entirety will punctuate the gallery spaces hidden in the vaults of the Hall.
+19 works, never exhibited in their entirety will punctuate the gallery spaces hidden in the vaults of St George’s Hall.